acroscarrillo/Quantum_Geometric_Complexity/docs/src/index.md

 # Welcome!
 This toy documentation is ment to serve as a minimal working template for your scientific work.
 In particular, it is well suited for basic repositories which are structured around a `/src` folder containing all the heavy lifting code which numerical experiments (inside, say `/experiments`) use.
 Of course, you may do something else and still find these docs useful.
 Ideally, all scientific papers should be accompanied by a documentation page (like this one) for faster communication/understanding and reproduction/usage.

+It is always a good idea to back-up your code before embarking in this project and even starting with just a toy version and later on expand.

 # How it all works
 ### What you already have